SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

       - #### Sentiment Analysis

          Each sentiment will get a rating from 0-1 for a negative, neutral, and positive factor.
 We will use the maximum of these ratings to determine the overall sentiment, but we will use the numerical value to plot the trend in user-friendliness per wireframe.
 We used two different models—Vader (which uses Bag-of-Words without previous context) and Roberto (which is more accurate since it uses context)—to help us clearly identify any anomalies.
 The actual sentiment analysis will take place after the test, but the recording of the live reaction/responses is synchronous to the test.
-We decided that over 0.7 for one aspect, with more than 0.3 difference with the other aspects, is a significant result, using the Roberto model.
+We decided that over 0.7 for one aspect, with more than 0.3 difference with the other aspects, is a significant result, using the Roberta model.
 We will aim for over 70% being positive responses.

 - ## Post Test/Asynchronous